At the risk of annoying the vast legions of knitters who are young at heart – last week I officially landed in the “old” category.

 Since Matthew and Rachel were born on consecutive days the third week of August tends to become Birthday Week, a no holds-barred extravaganza of parental indulgence.
 Sort of.

 We went to the County Fair.
-Matthew will ride anything and everything and I went on most of them with him, but I completely refused to go on the ferris wheel
+Matthew will ride anything and everything and I went on most of them with him, but I completely refused to go on the ferris wheel and that horrible carousel swing ride (I’m terrified of heights) and after eating “fair food” we also nixed the ride that is really nothing more than a giant barf factory centrifuge.

 Of course I had to check out the hand-craft exhibition – loved the quilts, but was a wee bit disappointed with the number of knitted/crocheted items displayed – a tiny fraction of the quilts.
 The winners were beautiful but it was a mere handful compared to previous years I’d seen.
 Every time I go to the fair I vow to submit something the following year… perhaps next year?